espressif/esp-mesh-lite/components/mesh_lite/User_Guide.md

 **Intermediate Parent Node**: A node that is neither a root nor a leaf node is an intermediate parent node.
 An intermediate parent node must have one and only one upstream connection (i.e., one parent node), yet can have zero or more downstream connections (i.e., zero or more child nodes).
 Therefore, an intermediate parent node can send and receive its own packets, as well as forward packets from its upstream and downstream connections.
 As shown in the figure above, nodes B to J are intermediate parent nodes. **Note that intermediate parent nodes such as E/F/G/I/J without downstream connections are not equivalent to leaf nodes**, as these nodes are still allowed to establish downstream connections.

 **Idle Node**: A node that has not yet joined the network is considered an idle node.
-An idle node will attempt to establish an upstream connection with an intermediate parent node, or become a root node if available (see [Automatic Root Node Selection](#Automatically_select_the_root_node)).
+An idle node will attempt to establish an upstream connection with an intermediate parent node, or become a root node if available (see [Automatic Root Node Selection](#automatic-root-node-selection)).
 As shown in the figure above, K and O are idle nodes.

-### <span id = "Beacon">Beacon Frame</span>
+### Beacon Frame

 Each node in ESP-MESH-LITE that can establish a downstream connection (i.e., a node that has a SoftAP interface) transmits Wi-Fi beacon frames periodically.
 Through the beacon frames, the node allows other nodes to detect its presence and status.
 The idle node will listen for beacon frames to generate a list of potential parent nodes and form an uplink connection with one of the potential parent nodes.
 ESP-MESH-LITE uses "Vendor Information Elements" to store metadata, such as: